Bernanke says Fed stimulus benefits clear, downplays risks

 NO SHIFT IN POLICY COURSE

-Bernanke's testimony and stronger-than-expected data on housing and consumer confidence helped settle jitters in U.S. stock markets over Europe's debt crisis, with the Dow Jones industrial average closing up nearly 116 points, or 0.8 percent.
+The testimony helped offset jitters in U.S. stock markets over Europe's debt crisis, with major indexes rising in the afternoon, while bond prices fell.

 "What Bernanke is saying, bottom line, indicates that there will not be a reversal anytime soon in the stimulus program," said Peter Cardillo, chief market economist at Rockwell Global Capital in New York.

-When asked pointedly by Republican Senator Bob Corker about whether the Fed's easy policies were contributing to competitive currency devaluations globally and laying the groundwork for inflation, Bernanke was unequivocal.
+When asked pointedly by Republican Senator Bob Corker about whether the Fed's easy monetary policy was contributing to competitive currency devaluations globally and laying the groundwork for inflation, Bernanke was unequivocal.

 "My inflation record is the best of any Federal Reserve chairman in the post-war period," he retorted.
 "We are not engaged in a currency war."

-Democrats, for their part, seized on Bernanke's remarks to fuel their argument that looming budget cuts could have a dire economic impact, as they sought to gain political advantage over Republicans, who prefer spending cuts over higher taxes.
+Democrats, for their part, seized on Bernanke's remarks to fuel their argument that looming budget cuts could have a dire economic impact, as they sought to gain political advantage over Republicans, who would rather see spending cuts than higher taxes.

 Bernanke countered that Dodd-Frank financial reform rules had given regulators more power to wind down failing financial institutions, making the issue less of a concern.